Sorry, you need to enable JavaScript to visit this website.

 Educators' support

-Teaching citizenship skills by rehearsing democracy in the educational institution and beyond has created new challenges for teacher education.
-The Finnish National Agency of Education offers all kinds of training for educational staff.
-For example, it offers a website called "Democracy, Human Rights and Participation" (available in Finnish and Swedish), which includes examples of "good practice" and information on recent studies, for more information see Youth Wiki/Finland 4.5 Initiatives promoting social inclusion and raising awareness.
+Teaching citizenship skills through the practice of democracy within and beyond the educational institution has created new challenges for teacher education.
+The Finnish National Agency of Education offers various training opportunities for educational staff.
+For example, it maintains a website called 'Democracy, Human Rights and Participation' (available in Finnish and Swedish), which includes examples of 'good practice' and information on recent studies.
+For more information, see Youth Wiki/Finland 4.5 Initiatives promoting social inclusion and raising awareness

-The Finnish National Youth Council and Youth Sector organises training events, including sessions with information regarding youth participation for the youth sector and educators working with young people.
+The Finnish National Youth Council and Youth Sector organises training events, including sessions providing information on youth participation for the youth sector and educators working with young people.

-In addition to the previously mentioned organisations, there are other youth organisations that produce material for learning participation by doing, carry out school visits, and organise the Citizen Participation -markets in the Educa-fairs.
-The cooperation in the Educa-fairs is coordinated by Finnish Development NGOs – Fingo, which functions as an umbrella organisation of 300 member organisations working in the areas of development cooperation and global education.
-Educa-fairs are the largest event for the education and training sector in Finland.
+In addition to the previously mentioned organisations, other youth organisations produce material for learning participation by doing, carrying out school visits, and organising the Citizen Participation markets in the Educa-fairs.
+Cooperation for the Educa fairs is managed by Finnish Development NGOs – Fingo, which serves as an umbrella organisation for 300 member organisations working in the development cooperation and global education.
+Educa fairs are the largest event for the education and training sector in Finland.